nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 ).match()
 ```

-_Explanation_: Compares specific filenames and content of multiple files in a process output against predefined snapshots.
+_Explanation:_ Compares specific filenames and content of multiple files in a process output against predefined snapshots.

 ### Snapshot the Last 4 Lines of a Gzipped File in the gzip output channel